Document Actions

 The modules are offered as open educational resources (OER).

-National and regional training institutions that are already networked with central-, state- and local-level governments to provide short-term training for senior- and middle-level government leaders, and are committed to enhancing their capacity in ICT4D, could partner with UN-APCICT in delivering and customizing the modules.
-UN-APCICT will provide select training institutions with content of the modules, along with all accompany materials including reading lists and case studies.
-Subject to funding availability, UN-APCICT can also provide an orientation to the Academy and hands-on training for trainers.
+National and regional training institutions that are already networked with central-, state- and local-level governments to provide short-term training for senior- and middle-level government leaders, and are committed to enhancing their capacity in ICTD, could partner with APCICT in delivering and customizing the modules.
+APCICT will provide select training institutions with content of the modules, along with all accompany materials including reading lists and case studies.
+Subject to funding availability, APCICT can also provide an orientation to the Academy and hands-on training for trainers.

-What accompanying resources will be offered by the Academy?
+What accompanying resources are offered by the Academy?

-Supporting the Academy is an online distance learning platform (the APCICT Virtual Academy or AVA).
-On AVA, all course materials will be posted for free download and re-use, and for customization and localization if necessary.
-A CD-ROM version of AVA will be produced for those with no or limited Internet access.
+Supporting the Academy is an online distance learning platform (the APCICT Virtual Academy).
+On the APCICT Virtual Academy , all course materials will be posted for free download and re-use, and for customization and localization if necessary.
+A DVD-ROM version of AVA will be produced for those with no or limited Internet access.

-The e-Co Hub is an online collaboration workspace in which participants can share and discuss ICT4D topics, and even work together to customize an existing module or develop a new one.
-For learners and trainers who wish to read more about a particular topic, they will be able to access the online resource centre at e-Co Hub.
+The ICTD InfoBank is an online collaboration workspace in which participants can share and discuss ICTD topics, and even work together to customize an existing module or develop a new one.
+For learners and trainers who wish to read more about a particular topic, they will be able to access the online resource centre at e-Collaborative Hub.

 Are there plans to translate the modules?